LouisOuellet/quarantine-manager/README.md

 ## ChangeLog

+ * [2022-03-10]: Fix a bug in the Javascript Engine where Debug was always turned on.
  * [2022-03-10]: MAIL class rename MAILER.
  * [2022-03-10]: PHPIMAP class rename IMAP.
  * [2022-03-10]: Added support for aliases.